meilisearch/.github/profile/README.md

 👋  Hi!
 This is Meilisearch, a lightning-fast search engine that fits effortlessly into your apps, websites, and workflow.

-Meilisearch is a search engine created by [Meili](https://www.welcometothejungle.com/en/companies/meilisearch), a software development company based in France and with team members all over the world.
+Meilisearch is a search engine created by [Meilisearch](https://www.welcometothejungle.com/en/companies/meilisearch), a software development company based in France and with team members all over the world.
 Want to know more about us?
 Check out our [blog](https://blog.meilisearch.com/)!

 ## 🔎 Meilisearch

 Our main repository is [Meilisearch](https://github.com/meilisearch/meilisearch).
 The code in this repository is only concerned with  exposing the HTTP API, managing multiple indexes, and handling the update store.

-Search and indexation are the domain of our core engine, [milli](https://github.com/meilisearch/milli/), while our [tokenizer library](https://github.com/meilisearch/Tokenizer) handles tokenization.
+Search and indexation are the domain of our core engine, [milli](https://github.com/meilisearch/milli/), while [Charabia](https://github.com/meilisearch/charabia), our tokenizer library, handles tokenization.

-You can learn more about Meilisearch and its features in our [documentation](https://docs.meilisearch.com).
+You can learn more about Meilisearch and its features in our [documentation](https://www.meilisearch.com/docs).

 ## 🔗 Integrations